Posted Date: Apr 27, 2014

-Ovarian cancer arising in women with BRCA1 and BRCA2 mutations is more likely to be invasive serous adenocarcinoma and less likely to be mucinous or borderline.
+High-grade serous carcinomas are most likely to be attributable to BRCA mutations, with rates estimated to be between 74% and 80% among carriers, compared with up to 67% in the general population.
+In contrast, BRCA mutations are less likely to be seen in patients with mucinous or borderline cancers.
 Fallopian tube cancer and papillary serous carcinoma of the peritoneum are also part of the spectrum of BRCA-associated disease.
-Approximately 60% of sporadic ovarian cancers have serous histology, but a survey of all published data shows that 94% of BRCA1-related ovarian cancers have this type of histology.
+Patients with invasive epithelial ovarian cancers have the highest risk of carrying a BRCA mutation, compared with patients with other histologies.
 Serous carcinoma was also found to be the predominant histologic subtype of intraperitoneal carcinoma among BRCA1/BRCA2 carriers in a Dutch case-control study.
 In contrast to high-grade serous ovarian cancer, low-grade serous ovarian cancer is not likely to be part of the spectrum of BRCA1- or BRCA2-related ovarian cancer.
 Both primary ovarian carcinomas and primary peritoneal carcinomas have a higher incidence of somatic TP53 mutations and exhibit relatively aggressive features, including higher grade and p53 overexpression.
-The histopathologic profile of BRCA2-related ovarian cancer has not been well defined.
 The finding of differential expression of genes in BRCA1, BRCA2, and sporadic ovarian cancer, using DNA microarray technology, suggests distinct molecular pathways of carcinogenesis that may ultimately distinguish them histologically.
 Furthermore, there have been data to suggest that BRCA-related ovarian cancers that relapse frequently metastasize to viscera, while relapsed sporadic ovarian cancers commonly remain confined to the peritoneum.

 Histopathologic examinations of fallopian tubes removed prophylactically from women with a hereditary predisposition to ovarian cancer show dysplastic and hyperplastic lesions that are accompanied by changes in cell-cycle and apoptosis-related proteins, suggesting a premalignant phenotype.
 Occult carcinomas have been reported in 2% to 11% of the adnexa removed at the time of risk-reducing surgery from BRCA mutation carriers.
 The majority of these occult carcinomas are seen within the fallopian tube, which has led to the hypothesis that many BRCA-associated ovarian cancers may actually have originated in the fallopian tube.
 Specifically, the distal segment of the fallopian tube (fimbriae) has been implicated as a common origin for the high-grade serous cancers seen in BRCA mutation carriers based on its close proximity to the ovarian surface and peritoneal cavity and its large surface area.

-Few data exist on the outcomes of interventions to reduce risk in people with a genetic susceptibility to breast or ovarian cancer.
-As a result, recommendations for management are primarily based on expert opinion.
-In addition, as outlined in other sections of this summary, uncertainty is often considerable regarding the level of cancer risk associated with a positive family history or genetic test.
+Increasing data are available on the outcomes of interventions to reduce risk in people with a genetic susceptibility to breast cancer or ovarian cancer.
+As outlined in other sections of this summary, uncertainty is often considerable regarding the level of cancer risk associated with a positive family history or genetic test.
 In this setting, personal preferences are likely to be an important factor in patientsâ decisions about risk reduction strategies.